Grado GW100x review

 There’s something about Grado’s products that reflects this proud heritage from the heart of America’s most famous city.
 The headphones' design especially, with their no-frills presentation, chunky circular grills and smooth, black-leather headband, all reflect a product created by a family-run Brooklyn outfit.
 There are no gimmicks here, just a commitment to delivering really great sound.

-These latest GW100x are the new improved version of the GW100 model, a five-star set of wireless headphones that, while incredibly leaky, wowed us with some of the best wireless sound we’d heard at the price.
+These latest GW100x are the new improved version of the GW100 model, a five-star pair of wireless headphones that, while incredibly leaky due to their open-back nature, wowed us with some of the best wireless sound we had heard at the price.
 Into that successful mix Grado has now added 44mm drivers, redesigned speaker housings and support for the aptX Adaptive codec, as well as a host of new tweaks and fixes.

 Grado GW100x tech specs